Some grandparents raising grandchildren qualify for cash back from the IRS through the Earned Income Tax Credit – learn more

-Key Takeaway: If you earned money in 2018 and you have grandchildren living with you, the IRS may have a big check for you.
+Key Takeaway: If you earned money in the most recent tax year and you have grandchildren living with you, the IRS may have a big check for you.
 But, you must file a tax return.

 The basic principle is simple: The child you are claiming must have lived with you for more than half of the year–and no one else can be claiming the child.
 Hear it straight from the IRS.
 Go to the link below and answer some anonymous questions.
 This step is a little more complicated than than the first one.
 If you need a hand, Click on the Step by Step How-To before going to the IRS webpage.
 When you are ready, give yourself 10 minutes to answer all the questions (scroll down the IRS Assitant page to the blue box).

 Does a grandparent need to have legal guardianship to claim a grandchild for the EITC?

 No, legal guardianship of a child is not a requirement to claim the tax credits.
 Eligibility is based on income, the age of the grandchild, and whether the grandchild lived with the grandparent for more than six months of the year in total.
 As long as the grandparent meets the general requirements for these tax credits, the grandparent can claim the EITC.

 Will claiming the EITC affect eligibility for other benefits?